DannyVogel/my-todolist/README.md

-Created a ToDo app from scratch using React
+Created a ToDo app from scratch using React + TypeScript

 Current build live at: https://dv-todo-app.netlify.app/